 Eating raw fruit, lots of vegetables, protein and dairy improves your health, keeps your weight stable and helps your body to function as it should.
-When you’re healthy and not stressed, your body will ovulate regularly and this is evident when your periods are regular.
+When you're healthy and not stressed, your body will ovulate regularly and this is evident when your period or menstruation is regular.

 GIVE YOUR BODY WHAT IT NEEDS

 Eat healthy - not only when you have a period:

 - Baked or grilled fish, chicken breasts and meat for protein

 - Colourful fruits and vegetables to up your vitamin and mineral intake

 - Whole grains like brown rice, barley, corn, rye bread or oats for roughage and carbs

 - Calcium-rich foods like dairy and green leafy vegetables.

 - Supplements can help with headaches, cramping, feeling tired and depression - but only take these while you are having a period.
 Too much calcium is also not good for you.

 - Iron-rich food like meat, spinach, leafy greens, tofu, and iron-enriched breakfast cereals